-Harrie Verveer has been working with PHP as a professional since 2004.
-First at Ibuildings, and since a couple of months as senior PHP developer at bax-shop.nl, the largest webshop for sound, stage and studio equipment in the Benelux.
-He helped organizing the Dutch PHP Conference in 2011 and 2012 and is a regular speaker at conferences and user group events in Europe, where he shares his experience and knowledge gained from working with a wide variety of technologies.
+Harrie Verveer has been working with PHP as a professional since 2004 and is currently employed as a senior PHP developer at bax-shop.nl.
+Bax-shop.nl is the largest web shop for sound, stage and studio equipment in the Netherlands and Belgium, and is quickly expanding to other countries in Europe as well.
+Harrie helped organizing the Dutch PHP Conference in 2011 and 2012 and is a regular speaker at conferences and user group events around the world, where he shares his experience and knowledge gained from working with a wide variety of technologies.
 In his spare time Harrie enjoys playing tennis, playing golf and playing guitar in his own cover band.